uday-31/CE9010-project-group-2/README.md

 Using credit card customer data to predict churning by customers

 This project was done for the requirements of the module CE9010 Introduction to Data Analysis.
+I worked on it with my group members Zhao Zhun [(@Z-Zhao98)](https://github.com/Z-Zhao98) and Oh Bing Quan [(@vincentowens)](https://github.com/vincentowens).

 # Data problem